SnowLaboratory/Laravel-Mirror/README.md

 <a name="weighted-averages"></a>
 ### Weighted Averages
 Combining algorithms works too.
-Here we are using Levenshtein on blog titles and Euclidean on the tags.
-However, we want similar blog titles to score higher than tags, so we can add weights to either algorithm:
+Here we suggest posts with similar titles and tags.
+However, we want titles to rank higher than tags, so we add weights as a second argument to the algorithm utility:
 ```php
 public function registerRecommendations(): void
 {